t-mullen/video-stream-merger/README.md

 Update the z-index (draw order) of an already added stream or data object.
 Identical to the `index` option.

-If you have added the same MediaStream multiple times, the relative order of instances is not guaranteed.
+If you have added the same MediaStream multiple times, all instances will be updated.

 ### `merger.start()`